sralloza/vcm/README.md

 2. Done.
 To use the program, just type `vcm -h`

 # How to use
-Al execute the program for the first time, the settings and credential files will be automatically created.
-You can find them in `C:\Users\%USERNAME%\vcm-settings.toml` and `C:\Users\%USERNAME%\vcm-credentials.toml`.
+When executing the program for the first time, the settings and credential files will be automatically created.
+You can find them in `C:\Users\%USERNAME%\vcm-settings.toml` and `C:\Users\%USERNAME%\vcm-credentials.toml` (you may need to execute the program twice).

 ## Settings File
 The settings file path is `C:\Users\%USERNAME%\vcm-settings.toml`.
 It's written in [TOML](https://github.com/toml-lang/toml#toml)